Buddy Levy

-Buddy Levy (born February 2, 1960) is an English professor of writing at Washington State University, a freelance magazine writer, TV personality, and author of nine non-fiction books.
+Buddy Levy (born February 2, 1960) is a professor of writing at Washington State University, a freelance magazine writer, TV personality, and author of nine non-fiction books.

 Biography

 Levy was born February 2, 1960, in New Orleans, and grew up in Sun Valley, Idaho.
 He had connections to famous writers from an early age: his babysitter was Ernest Hemingway's granddaughter, Margaux Hemingway; and Ernest's eldest son, Jack Hemingway, wrote the foreword in Levy's first book, Echoes on Rimrock: In Pursuit of the Chukar Partridge.
 He published his first story when he was 14 years old in The Wood River Journal.
 He graduated from the University of Idaho, B.A., 1986, M.A., 1988.
 He worked at the University of Idaho from 1988 to 1993, and at Washington State University since 1991.
 He teaches creative non-fiction, fiction, screen writing, and technical and professional writing at WSU in Pullman, Washington.